EDUCATIONAL RESOURCES

 Finally, we encourage you to report what you see on particular visits to Preserves on eBird, a mapping and database website run by the Cornell Lab of Ornithology, which shows bird observations all around the world.
 Here is what the Gambo Preserve page looks like as an example.
 Happy birding!

-In mid-July after a historic early summer drought, rains came just in time to encourage a huge variety of mushrooms to pop up throughout the region for Mushroom Week.
-Over 30 people walked the Preserves searching for fungi of every size, shape, and color while Master Naturalist Alan Seamans helped make sense of it all by identifying the finds.
-Below are some of the highlights followed by the complete list:
+In July 2020, after a historic early summer drought, rains came just in time to encourage a huge variety of mushrooms to pop up throughout the region for Mushroom Week.
+Over 30 people walked our preserves searching for fungi of every size, shape, and color while Master Naturalist Alan Seamans helped make sense of it all by identifying the finds.
+Below are some of the highlights followed by the complete list.

 For fly-fishing enthusiasts, this map highlights some great spots in the Presumpscot River watershed—including a few Presumpscot Regional Land Trust Preserves—that are all publicly accessible and stocked by the Maine Department of Inland Fisheries and Wildlife in the spring.